Ykulkarni-ops/Object-Detection-for-Autonomous-Bot/README.md

 # object-detection-for-autonomous-robot.

-This project will help you understand the implementation of Regional-CNN for dectection of airplanes on the hanger to transport the luggage.
+-This project will help you understand the implementation of Regional-CNN for dectection of airplanes on the hanger to transport the luggage.
+-This project is linux environment friendly.